 BRICS Pilots Gold-Backed Cryptocurrency Called Unit

-On 4 December 2025, the Institute for Economic Strategies of the Russian Academy of Sciences (IRIAS) announced the launching of a prototype BRICS currency, called the Unit.
-The currency is backed by gold, with 40% of physical gold and 60% of BRICS national currencies.
-As a cryptocurrency, the Unit also uses the latest FinTech and Blockchain technologies, making it particularly convenient and fluid for cross-border transactions.
+On 4 December 2025, the Institute for Economic Strategies of the Russian Academy of Sciences (IRIAS) announced the launch of a prototype BRICS currency, called the Unit.
+The currency is backed by gold, with 40% of physical #gold and 60% of BRICS national currencies.
+As a cryptocurrency, the Unit also uses the latest FinTech and #blockchain technologies, making it particularly convenient and fluid for cross-border transactions.

-The launch of the BRICS Cryptocurrency follows the operationalization of BRICS Pay which allows cross-boder payments via digital versions of national currencies.
-Basically, BRICS Pay integrate the national payment gateway, such as Russia’s SPFS, India’s UPI and China’s CIPS, to enable international transfers, without resorting to SWIFT.
-At the same time, the BRICS is building a decentralized financial networks connecting Central Banks based on #Blockchain and digital currencies, codenamed Bridge.
+The launch of the BRICS Cryptocurrency follows the operationalization of #BRICSPay, which allows cross-border payments via digital versions of national currencies.
+Basically, BRICS Pay integrates the national payment gateways, such as Russia’s SPFS, India’s UPI, and China’s CIPS, to enable international transfers without resorting to SWIFT.
+At the same time, the BRICS is building a decentralized financial network connecting Central Banks based on #Blockchain and digital currencies, codenamed Bridge.

 In an interview during his official visit to India, Putin declared that rushing into a common currency could be a serious mistake as several countries were economically unprepared.

-Certain experts believe it is a little to bid farewell to the mighty dollar, but the #dedollarization trend is likely to create a tectonic shift in global finance and trade.
+Certain experts believe it is a little too early to bid farewell to the mighty dollar, but the #dedollarization trend is likely to create a tectonic shift in global finance and trade.
 Already, the move has pushed gold prices to record prices.
-China has also been gradually reducing its exposure on US T-bills, as a harbinger for a post-dollar world order.
+China has also been gradually reducing its exposure to US T-bills, as a harbinger for a post-dollar world order.